Qovery/qovery-client-go/docs/ContainerDatabaseApi.md

 > RemoveDatabaseFromContainer(ctx, containerId, targetDatabaseId).Execute()

-Remove database link to this container.
+NOT YET IMPLEMENTED - Remove database link to this container.

 ### Example